Cisco-Kosha/dna-center/README.md

 ## Authentication

-Configuration requires your DNA Center Server URL, username and password.
-The connector automatically injects 'X-Auth-Token' header automatically for every requests made.
+Authentication requires your Cisco DNA Center server URL, username, and password.
+The Kosha Cisco DNA Center connector automatically injects an `X-Auth-Token` header for every request made.

-Reachability to the Server URL is required in order for the connector to work properly.
-Please configure your firewall rules appropriately.
+To work properly, The Kosha Cisco DNA Center connector must be able to reach the server URL.
+Configure your firewall rules appropriately.